722.) Job 42

 the Atlantic Ocean at Cocoa Beach, Florida

-Genesis 1:9-10 (New International Version)
+Genesis 1:9-10 (NIV)

 And God said, “Let the water under the sky be gathered to one place, and let dry ground appear.”
 And it was so.
 God called the dry ground “land,” and the gathered waters he called “seas.”
 And God saw that it was good.